 Hairspray is an unnecessary beauty item that should be avoided given its toxicity to humans and the environment.
 It just smells of chemicals don’t you think?
 However, there are times when you might feel that you need it to control your hair.

 The solution?
 Opt for a natural solution and make it yourself.
 Bea Johnson, author of Zero Waste Home and often referred to as the pioneer of the Zero Waste lifestyle, has this great hairspray recipe you can try:

 Pour in spray bottle

 While organic cotton tampons are a great eco-friendly option, it still uses a large amount of non-renewable energy to produce and once used, just ends up in landfill.

 The solution?
-Menstrual cups that can be washed and reused such as The Diva Cup.
+Menstrual cups that can be washed and reused such as The Diva Cup and Ruby Cup.
 At first there is the ick factor.
 I should know, I remember that day well.
 It took me hours to work up the courage not only to put it in, but then I was stressing so much I couldn’t take it out!
 An hour of panicking later and I managed to do just that.
 Now that I’ve been using a menstrual cup for years, I’m not sure how I lived without one!